Content on this page was generated by AI and has not been manually reviewed.

 Click “Get” next to Touch VPN and confirm the installation.
 Edge will download and install the extension, typically adding a tiny icon to the browser toolbar.

 Pin the Touch VPN icon to the toolbar so you can access it quickly.
 This is handy when you want to switch servers or disconnect fast.
+Operator edge review 2026

 Step 5: Sign in or create an account

 Some Touch VPN extensions require you to sign in or create a free account to unlock features or keep preferences synced across devices.
 If you don’t want to sign in, you may be limited to the basic free experience.
-Secure vpn use: a comprehensive guide to choosing, configuring, and maximizing privacy with VPNs

 Step 6: Connect to a server